PaddlePaddle/PaddleSpeech/examples/other/rhy/README.md

 [snapshot_iter_2600.pdz](https://paddlespeech.bj.bcebos.com/Rhy_Prediction/snapshot_iter_2600.pdz)

-And you should put it into `exp/ YOUR EXP /checkpoints` folder.
+And you should put it into `exp/YOUREXP/checkpoints` folder.